Things we loved v Man U

 Then, as time ticked down in the second half, Fabiański then showed surely handling and sound judgement to keep the Red Devils out and maintain the Hammers’ slender one-goal advantage.

-It was a level of performance West Ham supporters have become used to during Fabiański’s six years in east London, and one which could well see him keep him between the sticks in the Premier League as he approaches his 40th birthday.
+It was a level of performance West Ham supporters have become used to during Fabiański’s six years in east London, and one which could well keep him between the sticks in the Premier League as he approaches his 40th birthday.

 4. Danny’s big Ings-pact